Tofu nutrition is not just for vegans.

 If you consume plenty of legumes then you will also be less likely to suffer from the major cause of osteoporosis - a drop in hormones levels in the blood.
 Apparently phytosterols inhibit the secretion of a substance called IL-6 in the body which causes bone to release its calcium making bone osteopaenic and brittle.

 There have been concerns that the phytates in legumes may bind minerals including calcium, but there is no research indicating that tofu nutrition is a cause of osteoporosis.

 "Did she fall and break her hip, or did her hip break and so she fell?"

 Tofu nutrition is also great for the prostate gland as it contains beta sitosterol, that phytosterol that helps prevent prostate enlargement, the affliction of mainly older men, but certainly is not limited to them.

 The avocado is probably the best source of beta sitosterol, by the way.

 You may have heard of the Banting diet and, whilst I have to admit it has numerous virtues, like not feeling famished whilst trying to lose weight, by banning all legumes, I can't believe it's healthy; too many animal proteins.
-Instead perhaps consider this modified Banting diet if you need to lose weight by including tofu nutrition; it works.
+Instead perhaps consider this Banting diet rebuttal first if you need to lose weight by including tofu nutrition; it works.

 The aim of this Chiropractic Help site is to enable you to be healthier; so many folk are so busy that they don't have time to eat properly and exercise adequately.
 That impacts on the body even more than subuxations probably; start with some lower back exercises every morning before getting out of bed and enjoying tofu nutrition twice a week.

-That's a scoop of hummus in one of the butternut; you could equally easily a generous spoonful of tofu nutrition.
+That is a scoop of hummus in one of the butternut; you could equally easily a generous spoonful of tofu nutrition.